Skip to main content

 If your credits are from an unaccredited institution or are professional credit, you can submit an Unaccredited College or Professional Technical Credit Petition form.

-Before starting classes at Oregon State you will have to attend a START session.
-During that session you will meet with the head advisor to discuss your program for the next term.
+Before starting classes at Oregon State, you'll need to complete New Student Onboarding.
+During these sessions you will meet with the head advisor to discuss your program for the next term.
 The most important issue to resolve is the mathematics course appropriate for you to begin at OSU.
-Not all information might be available to the head advisor, so please bring copies of AP exam results and similar data to the START session.
+Not all information might be available to the head advisor, so please bring copies of AP exam results and similar data to your advising session during the Activate phase of your orientation.
 Feel free to contact the head advisor with all questions you might have.